peterjthomson/year-view/Documentation/API.md

 ### CalendarSet

-User-defined group of calendars (persisted with SwiftData).
+User-defined group of calendars.
+The model exists in code but is not currently surfaced in the UI.

 | Property | Type | Description |
 |----------|------|-------------|